REVAMPING A VISION

 5. Mark Blocksidge, Recent Resident

-These interviews proved invaluable in uncovering community pain points and socio-cultural barriers that have hindered Vision Blvd's progress.
+These interviews proved invaluable in uncovering community pain points and barriers that have hindered Vision Blvd's progress.

 PAIN POINTS AND DESIRES